Media-Smart/volksdep/README.md

 ## Introduction
-vedadep is an open-source toolbox for deploying and accelerating PyTorch model with TensorRT in x86_64 and aarch64 platform.
+volksdep is an open-source toolbox for deploying and accelerating PyTorch model with TensorRT in x86_64 and aarch64 platform.

 ## Features
 - **Auto transformation and acceleration**\
-    vedadep can automatically transform and accelerate PyTorch model with TensorRT with only some few codes.
+    volksdep can automatically transform and accelerate PyTorch model with TensorRT with only some few codes.

 - **Auto benchmark**\
-    vedadep can automatically generate benchmark with given PyTorch model.
+    volksdep can automatically generate benchmark with given PyTorch model.

 ## License
-This project is released under [Apache 2.0 license](https://github.com/Media-Smart/vedadep/blob/master/LICENSE).
+This project is released under [Apache 2.0 license](https://github.com/Media-Smart/volksdep/blob/master/LICENSE).

 ## Installation
 ### Requirements